So Rock! Magazine (我爱摇滚乐) CD Archive Project

 We previously talked about 1990s rock magazines in China, as « Punk Generation » (朋克时代) or « Freedom Music » (自由音乐).
 They pretty much all disappeared after one or two years.
 One fanzine however became so popular that he was distributed in major Chinese cities, and lasted for more than a decade… I’m talking of course about « So Rock!
 Magazine » (我爱摇滚乐, literally « I Love Rock and Roll »), published from 1999 to 2013 in Shijiazhuang (yes, you didn’t misread, Shijiazhuang the home of Omnipotent Youth Society [万能青年旅店] and probably one of the most boring city in China).

-So Rock! was essential to the musical education of Chinese youth in the 2000s, it featured tones of articles on domestic and foreign bands, scene reports, mostly written by the readers themselves.
-It also featured social and political commentary (a speech by the then President of Taiwan Chen Shuibian!), but also letters from the readers and articles about anything sub or counter-cultural (like an introduction to the French journal Hara-Kiri, the ancestor of Charlie Hebdo).
+So Rock! was essential to the musical education of Chinese youth in the 2000s, it featured tons of articles on domestic and foreign bands, scene reports, mostly written by the readers themselves.
+It also featured social and political commentary (a speech by the then DPP President of Taiwan Chen Shuibian for instance!), but also letters from the readers and articles about anything sub or counter-cultural (like an introduction to the French journal Hara-Kiri, the ancestor of Charlie Hebdo).
 One of the most important role of So Rock! was to include with each journal a CD (or cassette tape at the beginning) of more or less 10 tracks, featuring obscure or more well known Chinese bands.
 Some of them obviously recorded their songs at home, but at least they could share their music with the public at a time when internet was not that popular (and not that fast).

 The purpose of this article is to display digitalized version of all the So Rock!
 CDs or cassettes that I have (something like a hundred), with a brief presentation of the bands (fortunately, inside the magazine, So Rock! included a short bio or even interviews of the bands).
 So this page will be updated constantly (well, at least if I have the courage to do so).